zew/go-questionnaire/README.md

 The column width computation must be based on a compromise slack of i.e. 97.5 percent.

 Stacking cells wit `float: left` takes away the nice vertical middle alignment of the cells.

+## Optimization

+Saving only responses to session/JSON; not the entire questionaire data.

 ## About Go-App-Tpl